abdo-marzouk/ProScSim/README.md

 What you need to use this:

-For the standalone exe version from the releases section: Nothing.
-Just download and run.

 For the proof of concept text version aka "PoC.py": Python3.
 (WARNING: THIS IS OLD.
 MANY CHANGES HAVE BEEN MADE.
-USE THE EXE RELEASE OR GUI VERSION PLEASE.)
+USE THE GUI VERSION PLEASE.)

 For the GUI Version: Python3, PyQt5